jolyonb/finitediff/README.md

 When used with a uniform grid, the stencils are the same as usual finite-difference methods.

+The y values may even be matrix-valued.
+So long as the first index of yvals is the gridpoint, matrix derivatives will be computed correctly.

 Written in Python 3 using numpy, but should also be compatible with Python 2.7.

 ## Files